You cannot copy content of this website, your IP is being recorded

 Most women are familiar with the symptoms of premenstrual syndrome.
 Mild-to-moderate bloating, moodiness, and headaches are to be expected a week or two before your period.
 However, for some women, these symptoms are so severe, they disrupt daily life and work.

-If you find PMS to be so severe, you cancel activities, miss work or school, or just can’t function, it’s time to take action.
+If you find PMS to be so severe, that you cancel activities, miss work or school, or just can’t function, it’s time to take action.
 At Abundant Life Healthcare, Marc Jean-Gilles, MD and the rest of our team can help you manage PMS.
 Read on to learn strategies to implement to feel better every month.

 About PMS